uclahs-cds/project-CancerBiology-OutlierAnalysis/README.md

 4. `4.cell.line.analysis.R`
 5. `5.crispr.rnai.analysis.R`

+These individual plotting scripts must be run next:

+1. `Figure3abf.R`
+2. `Figure3ghi.R`

-The individual plotting scripts (`Figure/Figure*/Figure*.R`) have no further dependencies and may be run in any order.
+Thereafter, the individual plotting scripts (`Figure/Figure*/Figure*.R`) have no further dependencies and may be run in any order.
 Each `Figure/Figure*/Figure*.R` script produces one or more figures in the `Figure/output/` directory, along with a `Figure/output/Figure*.txt` session information file.

 ## License